Ulisaurio/Maqueta-EduSec/arduino/EduSecMega/README.md

 1. **Power connections** – The MFRC522 module must be powered from 3.3 V. The fingerprint sensor uses the 5 V pin.
 2. **Signal wiring** – Connect the RC522's MOSI/MISO/SCK lines to pins
-   51/50/52 on the Mega and its SDA line to pin 10.
+   51/50/52 on the Mega, its SDA line to pin 10 and the RST line to pin 9.
    The fingerprint sensor's TX pin goes to RX1 (pin 19) and its RX pin to TX1 (pin 18).
 3. **Serial commands** – Reading either module requires sending the commands `rfid` or `huella` (or `enrolar <id>`/`borrar <id>`).
 You can do this from the web interface or a serial terminal.
 The firmware will report